avonholle/avonholle.github.io/_pages/ms3-analyses.md

 ## 4. LGMM analysis: variation in association between genotype and univariate distal lipid outcome by growth classes

+*NOTE*: The significant results have somewhat sparse cell counts and should be considered with caution.
+See [this document](../../unc-dissertation-markdown-p2/includes/scripts/paper3/longleaf/compile-mplus/m3-check-results.html) for cell frequencies by most likely latent class and allele counts for the significant associations.

 ### Pooled by sex of child

 [Table 4, revised](../../unc-dissertation-markdown-p2/includes/scripts/paper3/table4-ms3-3step-bch-pooled.html) -- [code](../../unc-dissertation-markdown-p2/includes/scripts/paper3/table4-ms3-3step-bch-pooled.Rmd)